Rich Alvarez

-Richard Alvarez (born October 30, 1980) is a Japanese-born Filipino professional basketball coach and former player.
+Richard Alvarez (born October 30, 1980) is a Japanese-born Filipino professional basketball coach and former player who is an assistant coach for the Basilan Starhorse of the MPBL.
 He played his whole career in the Philippine Basketball Association (PBA).
 He was the first overall pick of 2004 PBA draft by the Shell Turbo Chargers.
-He last served as an assistant coach for the Rain or Shine Elasto Painters of the PBA.

 Early life and college career

 Alvarez grew up in Yokosuka, Japan where he first played for the Nile C. Kinnick High School Basketball Varsity Squad.
 Shortly, after finishing high school, he flew to the Philippines and attended at Ateneo de Manila University where he became a pivotal part of the Blue Eagles basketball squad.
 At Ateneo, he was known for his tenacity and hustle plays.
 Thus, as a sophomore in 2000, he won the coveted UAAP MVP award, beating the likes of King Archer Mike Cortez, fellow Blue Eagle Enrico Villanueva and UST's Cyrus Baguio.

 The following year in 2001, he won his second UAAP MVP plum.
 However, the team still failed to win the championship as the Green Archers established their dynasty in the collegiate ranks courtesy of winning their fourth-straight UAAP championship.

 Finally, in 2002, with a stellar supporting cast composed of LA Tenorio, Larry Fonacier, Wesley Gonzales and Gec Chia, he anchored the Blue Eagles to win the title against the heavily favored Green Archers, their first title since 1988.

 While in the amateur ranks, he also played for several teams in the Philippine Basketball League, such as Hapee-Nenaco/FASH and Pioneer Insurance.
 He was also a member of the Philippine national team that competed in the 2003 SEA Games.